Staking and validation: taxation of rewards

 The starting distinction: passive reward versus business activity

 The relevant doctrine starts from ruling V1766-22 and has been reiterated since, among others in V0648-24 for a broader set of crypto-asset operations.
-The criterion is as follows: where the taxpayer obtains rewards for locking or delegating crypto-assets and does not provide a business service to third parties, the DGT reclassifies the income as investment income —specifically, the transfer to third parties of one’s own capital under Article 25.2 of the Personal Income Tax Act (LIRPF)— included in the savings base.
+The criterion is as follows: where the taxpayer merely locks or delegates crypto-assets and receives the reward from the protocol itself, without deploying an organisation of material and human resources on its own account, the DGT reclassifies the income as investment income —specifically, the transfer to third parties of one’s own capital under Article 25.2 of the Personal Income Tax Act (LIRPF)— included in the savings base.
+It should be noted that this holds even where the taxpayer acts as a network validator: if validation is carried out automatically and with minimal resources, the income remains investment income.
+That is precisely the case resolved by V1766-22.

-If, by contrast, there is a genuine business organisation providing services to clients or third parties, the classification may shift to an economic activity, with taxation in the general base and the deductibility of the corresponding expenses that this entails.
-The boundary, once again, lies in the organisation of means and in the provision of a service to third parties.
+Only where there is a genuine organisation of means of production and human resources on one’s own account —the test of Article 27.1 LIRPF— does the classification shift to an economic activity, with taxation in the general base and the deductibility of the corresponding expenses that this entails.
+The boundary, once again, lies in the organisation of means, not in whether or not there is a client to whom a service is provided.

 When is it reported: on receipt or on sale?

-The timing of recognition does not depend on when the rewards are converted into euros, but on the moment the income becomes due or economically available, in accordance with the mechanics of the protocol.
-In liquid staking or in systems with lock-up periods, that moment is not always evident, so it is advisable to document precisely when each reward is genuinely deemed to have been received.
+The timing of recognition does not depend on when the rewards are converted into euros, but on the period in which the income becomes due to its recipient (Article 14.1.a LIRPF), which in staking coincides with the moment each reward is deemed received —and at which it is valued at its euro market value (Article 43.1 LIRPF)—.
+In liquid staking or in systems with lock-up periods, that moment is not always evident, so each reward should be documented precisely as to when it is genuinely deemed to have been received.

 Liquid staking: a genuine grey area